 The final step, is to map (mount) the NAS Synology Shared files, from outside.
-To accomplish this task you will need to download and install the WebDrive* utility on the remote client.
+To accomplish this task you can use one of the following methods:

 * WebDrive is an excellent drive mapping utility that uses open FTP, FTPS, SFTP, and WebDAV protocols to access remote file servers that supports these protocols (FTP, FTPS, SFTP, WebDAV).